gishnanigans/website/source/login.md

 ---
-title: Our Team
+title: Login
-layout: login.html
+layout: empty.html
+partial: login
 ---

 This is a private site, please login.